LGrebenc/MySQL-Workbench-Docker-Setup/README.md

 ## Usage

 ### Creating the containers
 Download the docker-compose.yml file or clone the repository and move the docker-compose.yml file to the directory in which you will be working.
 From here, we need to make some changes.
 Edit the docker-compose.yml file and set the mysql root password.
-This will be under the DB service, under environmnet and will look lik this:
+This will be under the DB service, under environment and will look like this:
 ```yaml
 #<*** in between code ***>
 environment: